 Manage Webcam & Screen Sharing

 In this post, we will cover everything about the streams management in the webinar room.
 If you feel lost in the webinar room, this is a good place to start.
-Once your webinar is published, you can go to the webinar room.
-Just click on " Access webinar room" at the top of your webinar dashboard.
+All contributors can go into the webinar room at anytime!
+Just click on " Access webinar room" in the top right of your webinar dashboard.

 IN THIS ARTICLE:

 States of your webinar room